Spigell/sparky/README.md

 # Running web ui

-And finally sparky has simple web ui to show builds statues and reports.
+And finally sparky has simple web ui to show builds statuses and reports.

-To run web ui launch sparky-web.pl6 script from the `bin/` directory:
+To run Sparky web ui launch `sparky-web.pl6` script from the `bin/` directory:

     $ perl6 bin/sparky-web.pl6

 This is [Bailador](https://github.com/Bailador/Bailador) application, so you can set any Bailador related options here.